mnichols/possum/README.md

 ### Tests

-`make test` will by default run tests on Safari, Chrome, Firefox, and NodeJS.
+- `make test` will by default run tests on Node.

-You can also do `make node` to quickly run tests or `make silent node` to shut possum up during test runs.
+- `make browser` will run tape tests on any browser you visit at `http://localhost:2222`

 ### Credits